 Step 2: Lose weight by eating less

-Losing weight is a lot easier than a lot of people make it seem.
-If you want to lose weight, you need to eat less.
+Weight loss is a lot easier than a lot of people make it seem.
+If you want to learn how to lose weight, you need to eat less.
 Plain and simple.

 Yes, everyone talks about eating healthy and exercising when it comes to weight loss, but the truth is that 90% of your weight loss is going to come from what you eat.
 Need proof?